 - Economic Control: Controlling income, access to money, or sabotaging employment to restrict independence.

-When you choose a Combs Waterkotte Wellington, MO domestic violence defense lawyer, you’re not just hiring the ideal defense team in Wellington, MO and throughout Missouri – you’re protecting your rights, your freedom, and your future.
-Along with experienced domestic violence defense lawyers, our staff is available 24/7 and provides expertise in the following areas for Wellington, MO residents:
+If you choose a Combs Waterkotte Wellington, MO domestic violence defense lawyer, you’re not just choosing the top-rated defense team in Wellington, MO and throughout Missouri – you’re securing your rights, your freedom, and your future.
+In addition to knowledgeable domestic violence defense lawyers, our legal team is available 24/7 and offers expertise in the following areas for Wellington, MO residents:

 Understanding Domestic Violence Penalties in Wellington, MO

-Domestic violence charges in Wellington, MO carry severe criminal penalties, depending on the level of the alleged offense.
-You could face:
+Domestic violence accusations in Wellington, MO can lead to life-changing criminal penalties.
+Depending on the severity of the charge, you could be facing:

 - Second-Degree Domestic Assault: Using a weapon or strangulation to cause harm—charged as a Class C felony, up to 7 years behind bars.